-WIOA Title I serviced providers must document and record the provision of an ITA or contracted training in accordance with this policy and procedures outlined in WorkForce Central's ETO Data Validation & Documentation Policy located on WorkForce Central's Policy Library.
+WIOA Title I service providers must document and record the provision of an ITA or contracted training in accordance with this policy and procedures outlined in WorkForce Central's ETO Data Validation & Documentation Policy Handbook located on WorkForce Central's Policy Library.

-Contracted Training in Lieu of ITAs
+Contract Training in lieu of ITAs

-As provided in 680.320 and WIOA sec.
-134(d)(3)(G), WorkForce Central may contract directly with a training provider, rather than ITAs funded through the WIOA Title I service provider.
-Contracts may be used in the following circumstances and the consumer choice requirements of 680.340 must be met:
+As provided in 680.320 and WIOA Section 134(d)(3)(G), WorkForce Central may contract directly with a training provider rather than ITAs funded through the WIOA Title I service provider.
+Contracts may be used in the following circumstances:

-- On-the-job training (OJT) - Customize training

-- Incumbent worker training (IWT; WorkForce Central's Employer Reskill/Upskill Fund) - Transitional Jobs - When WorkForce Central determines there is an insufficient number of eligible training providers in the local area for ITAs.
+- Consumer choice requirements of 680.340 are met. - On-the-job training (OJT) - Customize training - Incumbent worker training (IWT) - Transitional Jobs - When WorkForce Central determines there is an insufficient number of eligible training providers in the local area for ITAs.
 The determination process must include a public comment period for interested training providers of at least 30 days and be described in the Local Plan.
 The Local Plan must describe the process used in selecting the training providers under a contract for service. - When WorkForce Central determines there is a training program of demonstrated effectiveness offered in the area by a community based or private organization who serves underrepresented populations including individuals experiencing systemic barriers to employment.
-WorkForce Central must develop criteria for determining demonstrated effectiveness of the training program, particularly as it applies to the individuals to be served.
-The criteria may include: - o The organization's financial stability. - O Demonstrated performance in the delivery of services to individuals experiencing systemic barriers to employment through such means as program completion rate, attainment of the skills, certificates, or degrees the program is designed to provide, placement after training into unsubsidized employment, and employment retention. - o How the specific program relates to the workforce investment needs identified in the Local Plan. - When WorkForce Central determines it would be most appropriate to contract with an institution of higher education [see WIOA sec.
-3(28)] or other training provider to facilitate training of multiple students in in-demand industry sectors or occupations, provided the contract does not limit consumer choice.
+WorkForce Central must develop criteria for determining demonstrated effectiveness of the training program, particular as it applies to the individuals to be served.
+The criteria may include: - o The organization's financial stability. - Demonstrated performance in the delivery of services to individuals experiencing systemic barriers to employment through such means as program completion rate, attainment of the skills, certificates, or degrees the program is designed to provide, placement after training into unsubsidized employment, and employment retention. - How the specific program relates to the workforce investment needs identified in the Local Plan. - When WorkForce Central determines it would be most appropriate to contract with an institution of higher education [see WIOA Section 3(28)] or other training provider to facilitate training of multiple students in in-demand industry sectors or occupations, provided the contract does not limit consumer choice.